dunglas/frankenphp/docs/extensions.md

 }
 ```

 This approach is much cleaner and safer than manual memory management.
 FrankenPHP's helper functions handle the conversion between PHP's `zend_string` format and Go strings automatically.
-The `false` parameter in `PHPString()` indicates that we want to create a new string (not persistent).
+The `false` parameter in `PHPString()` indicates that we want to create a new non-persistent string (freed at the end of the request).

 > [!TIP]
 > In this example, we don't perform any error handling, but you should always check that pointers are not `nil` and that the data is valid before using it in your Go functions.